lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In the composite model this is less obvious since implementers may decide that certain cryptographic algorithms have complementary security properties and are acceptable in combination even though one or both algorithms are deprecated for individual use.
 As such, a single composite public key or certificate may contain a mixture of deprecated and non-deprecated algorithms.

 Since composite algorithms are registered independently of their component algorithms, their deprecation can be handled independently from that of their component algorithms.
-For example a cryptographic policy might continue to allow `id-MLDSA65-ECDSA-P256-SHA512` even after ECDSA-P256 is deprecated.
+For example a cryptographic policy might continue to allow `id-MLDSA65-ECDSA-P256` even after ECDSA-P256 is deprecated.

 When considering stripping attacks, one need consider the case where an attacker has fully compromised one of the component algorithms to the point that they can produce forged signatures that appear valid under one of the component public keys, and thus fool a victim verifier into accepting a forged signature.
 The protection against this attack relies on the victim verifier trusting the pair of public keys as a single composite key, and not trusting the individual component keys by themselves.

 Specifically, in order to achieve this non-separability property, this specification makes two assumptions about how the verifier will establish trust in a composite public key:

-1. This specification assumes that all of the component keys within a composite key are freshly generated for the composite; ie a given public key MUST NOT appear as a component within a composite key and also within single-algorithm constructions.
+1. This specification assumes that all of the component keys within a composite key are freshly generated for the composite; i.e. a given public key MUST NOT appear as a component within a composite key and also within single-algorithm constructions.

 2. This specification assumes that composite public keys will be bound in a structure that contains a signature over the public key (for example, an X.509 Certificate [RFC5280]), which is chained back to a trust anchor, and where that signature algorithm is at least as strong as the composite public key that it is protecting.